rsleiberin/janus/README.md

-# Project Janus - Next.js and Flask Website
+# Project Janus - Next.js Web Application

 ## Introduction
-The `janus` directory serves as the root for the Flask-based web application combined with a Next.js frontend.
-The project aims to showcase the user's expertise in UX design, artistic endeavors, and personal brand.
-This directory is vital for both human collaborators and AI agents to understand the structure and purpose of the application.
+The `janus` directory serves as the root for the Next.js web application.
+The project focuses on showcasing expertise in UX design, artistic endeavors, and establishing a robust personal brand through a holistic online presence.

 ## Status
-- `In Progress`: Design considerations and implementation.
-- `In Progress`: Initialize and configure Next.js for the frontend.
+- `Completed`: Initialization and configuration of Next.js for the frontend.
-- `In Progress`: Integrate Tailwind CSS into the Next.js project.
+- `Completed`: Integration of Tailwind CSS into the Next.js project.
-- `In Progress`: Flask application setup and initial route creation.
-- [ ] Build UI components in Next.js using atomic design principles.
+- `Planned`: Development of UI components in Next.js following atomic design principles.
-- [ ] Define API endpoints in Flask for communication with Next.js.
+- `Planned`: Definition of API endpoints for dynamic content delivery and management.
-- [ ] Begin drafting routes and views for the Flask app.
-- [ ] Design visually appealing transitions between different styles.
-- [ ] Implement AI-rendered image display and navigation.
-- [ ] Explore the use of vector embeddings for image correlations.
+- `Planned`: Implementation of smooth transitions and AI-powered features.

 ## Files
-- `PENDING`: `config.py` - Configuration settings for the Flask app.
+- `config.py` - Flask configuration settings (may be repurposed or removed).
-- `PENDING`: `forms.py` - Form definitions using WTForms.
+- `forms.py` - Form definitions using WTForms (may be repurposed or removed).
-- `In Progress`: `run.py` - Script to run the Flask application locally.
+- `run.py` - Script to run the development server.
-- `COMPLETED`: [INFORMATION_ARCHITECTURE.md](./INFORMATION_ARCHITECTURE.md) - The page structure of the website.

 ## Directories
-- `In Progress`: [app](./app) - Flask application directory containing initialization and route definitions.
-- `In Progress`: [frontend](./frontend) - The Next.js frontend directory, initialized and integrated with Tailwind CSS.
+- `[frontend](./frontend)` - Contains the frontend application built with Next.js and Tailwind CSS.
-- `PENDING`: [templates](./templates) - HTML templates for rendering views.
-- `PENDING`: [static](./static) - Directory for static assets like CSS, JavaScript, and images.
-- `PENDING`: [utils](./utils) - Directory for utility functions.
+- `[app](./app)` - Contains backend logic; reevaluation needed on its role in the application.